Cyclone Gabrielle: Other regions

 Evacuations occurred in the Whakatāne and Ōpōtiki Districts, while the storm surge from Gabrielle flooded some homes.
 Around 3,600 homes lost power in the Bay of Plenty region during the storm, and 75 schools closed.

 Strong winds up to 140 km/h battered Taranaki, resulting in power cuts affecting thousands of residents.
 Many roads both across the wider region and within the city of New Plymouth were closed as a result of fallen trees, resulting in bus cancellations.
 All schools in Taranaki were closed on 14 February.

 Wind gusts up to 146 km/h (91 mph) were recorded in the Wellington region, while heavy rain caused surface flooding and minor slips.
-A strong magnitude 6.0 earthquake struck offshore Paraparaumu on 15 February at 7:38 pm local time, impacting some who were already being affected by the cyclone.

 Rainfall of 230 mm was recorded at Snowflake Ridge in Marlborough.
 Other stations, including Kaikōura and Picton, recorded totals of 59.8–130 mm.
 Wind gusts of up to 93 km/h were recorded at Cape Campbell, and 65 km/h at Kaikōura.